cap-js/attachments/README.md

 - `Failed`: Scanning failed.

 > [!Note]
-> The plugin currently supports file uploads [up to 400 MB in size per attachment](https://help.sap.com/docs/malware-scanning-servce/sap-malware-scanning-service/what-is-sap-malware-scanning-service) even with the malware scanner disabled.
+> The plugin currently supports file uploads up to 400 MB in size per attachment as this is a limitation of the [malware scanning service](https://help.sap.com/docs/malware-scanning-servce/sap-malware-scanning-service/what-is-sap-malware-scanning-service).
+Please note: this limitation occurs even with the malware scanner disabled.

 ### Visibility Control for Attachments UI Facet Generation